NicolasDWolfwood/creative-ai/README.txt

 new pictures, but also to disable copying or saving images off site.
 And introduced a fix for Android phones (and possible iphone as well, haven't checked myself).

+Added logging and a build task for vscode.

 ###############################################################################################

 Say hello to Multiverse, a slick, one-page gallery design with a fully functional lightbox